 THE MEMORY MAP - A Topology of Remembrance

 The Jewish Museum Vienna has received a very special gift: the work Memory Map by the artist Nikolaus Gansterer (born 1974), who lives in Vienna and Berlin.
 1974).
-The 2 x 3 meter three-dimensional “city map” was commissioned by The Vienna Project and its director Karen Frostig.
+The 2 x 3 meter three-dimensional “city map” was commissioned and donated by The Vienna Project and its director Karen Frostig.